Skip to content

-That satisfying “pop” during an adjustment can be a source of endless curiosity.
-What is that sound?
-For years, a persistent myth has claimed it’s the sound of toxins breaking free from your joints.
-But if that’s not the case, then what toxins are released after chiropractic adjustment, if any?
+You know that satisfying “pop” during a chiropractic adjustment?
+It’s a sound that sparks a lot of questions.
+A persistent myth claims it’s the sound of toxins breaking free from your joints.
+So, what toxins are released after chiropractic adjustment?
 The answer might surprise you.
-That sound is simply gas releasing from your joint fluid, and the sensations you feel afterward are signs of your body adapting to a healthier alignment.
-Instead of a toxin flush, something much more profound is happening.
-Let’s look at the actual science behind the adjustment.
+That sound is simply gas releasing from your joint fluid.
+The sensations you feel afterward aren't from a toxin release after chiropractic adjustment, but from your body adapting to a healthier alignment.
+Instead of a toxin flush, something much more profound is happening inside your body.

 A chiropractic adjustment is a specific, gentle procedure a chiropractor uses to move your joints, particularly those in your spine.
 Think of it as a way to restore proper motion and alignment to areas that have become stuck or misaligned.
 The main goal is to reduce pain, improve your body's physical function, and help your nervous system communicate without interference.
 When your spine is properly aligned, your entire body works better.